TycheSoftwares/arconix-flexslider/readme.txt

 == Changelog ==

 = 1.0.0 =
+**This version represents a significant rewrite of the plugin including a completely different slider script.
+Best efforts were made to maintain as much backwards compatibility as possible, however some filter names and functions have changed, therefore it is highly recommended that existing users who've made modifications test this update on a local host or staging environment before deploying to a live environment.**

-* Switched from Flexslider script to Owl Carousel for easier styling and smaller footprint
+* Switched from Flexslider script to Owl Carousel
 * Added an image carousel option
 * Now supports content-focused post types (e.g. testimonials, etc...)
 * Improved inline documentation